Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 Have BYOD policies and allow employees to use their own mobile devices at work?
 No problem – remove access to all company information directly from the Google Workspace admin console.

 • Disable password recovery.
 Data remains at risk by only changing an ex-employee account’s password.
-Your employee might still be able to use reset the password within Google.
+Your employee might still be able to reset the password within Google.
 To prevent this, go to the employee’s account in Google Admin Console, and delete the recovery phone number and email address.

 • Revoke OAuth 2.0 application tokens – Application tokens are revoked automatically after a password change.
 It’s a good practice to review all authorized access, granted to the apps, and control any other authorized risky applications.